tototoshi/unfiltered-example-bookmarks/README.txt

 Environment

 Eclipse Helios (optional)
-Ubuntu 10.10 Maverick
+Ubuntu 10.10 Maverick (for example)

 How to run

 sbt update
-sbt run # now interact with the app using cURL
+sbt run # now interact with the service using cURL or a browser

 or